 And yet there they are, real Russians, willing to fight the regime tooth and nail, and perfectly clear about the regime’s true nature.

-At least half of the world’s “Russia experts” don’t understand even a tenth of what these “simple” Russians do.
+At least half of the world’s “Russia experts” don’t understand even a tenth of what these “simple” Russians understand.

 Everything about the new monument in Moscow is disgusting.
 Once again, it is huge, and it shows us a non-military man holding a rifle.
 As an obvious symbol of militarism, it looks savage in the downtown of a major city.
 And then there is the very man the monument commemorates, who besides giving his surname to a lucrative arms brands apparently did nothing else for his country, let alone for a city in which he never lived.